Where will my massage session take place?

 Are there any medical conditions that would make massage inadvisable?

 Yes.
-That's why it's imperative that, before you begin your session, the practitioner asks general health questions.
-It is very important that you inform the practitioner of any health problems or medications you are taking.
+That's why it's imperative that, before you begin your session, I ask general health questions.
+It is very important that you inform me of any health problems or medications you are taking.
 If you are under a doctor's care, it is strongly advised that you receive a written recommendation for massage or bodywork prior to any session.
 Depending on the condition, approval from your doctor may be required.